okcoker/taggle.js/README.md

 ![](https://cloud.githubusercontent.com/assets/1030830/4432907/e001b336-46b2-11e4-966e-12b0648386c8.gif)

-Taggle.js also contains a simple API for you to easily hook in to your favorite autocomplete libraries.
+Taggle also contains a simple API for you to easily hook in to your favorite autocomplete libraries.

 [How-To Demo](http://sean.is/poppin/tags/)